PACT Act Toxic Exposure VA Benefits Bill Explained

 - Cambodia, specifically at Mimot or Krek, Kampong Cham Province from April 16, 1969 to April 30, 1969;

 - Guam or American Samoa or in the territorial waters thereof from January 9, 1962 to July 30, 1980;

 - Johnson Atoll or a ship that called at Johnston Atoll from January 1, 1972 to September 30, 1977.

-If a claim is for Dependency and Indemnity Compensation, or the veteran is terminally ill; homeless; under extreme financial hardship; 85 years old or older; or can show other sufficient cause, then this presumption would become effective immediately.
-Otherwise, the presumption would become effective on October 1, 2022.
+If a claim is for Dependency and Indemnity Compensation, or the veteran is terminally ill; homeless; under extreme financial hardship; 85 years old or older; or can show other sufficient cause, then this presumption is effective immediately.
+Otherwise, the presumption will be effective on October 1, 2022.